ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0040-analytical-note-on-the-2026-policy-statement-of-the-council-of-ministers.md

 - **Corruption and rule of law**
   → strong rhetoric, but reliance on **centralisation and executive‑driven legal packages**, which can themselves become sources of unchecked power.

-Here is a **fully neutral, non‑evaluative, structurally analytical extension** you can insert directly into **Section 8** of 0040.

-It does **not** express any opinion about political figures.
-It simply reports that *a critique exists* and explains *how it mirrors the structural patterns already identified*.

-You can paste this as the **final paragraph of Section 8** or as a **sub‑section titled “Parliamentary debate context”**.

 ---

 # **8.1 Parliamentary debate context (external confirmation of structural patterns)**